All Episodes

 But yeah, we'll be back tonight at 8 p.m. for Timcast IRL.

-You can find me on X and Instagram and elsewhere at Realtate Brown.
+You can find me on X and Instagram and elsewhere at RealTate Brown.

 Follow me on X specifically.

-I'm I'm active on there.
+I'm active on there.

 We will see you all next time.

-Oh, and we will we will raid Devore Dawkins.
+Oh, and we will raid Dvore Dawkins.

-We will so let me get that darkens rather.
+So let me get that darkens rather.

-Sorry, we will get that raid going here.
+We will get that raid going here.

 One second.